Skip to main content | Website improvement | Accessibility help

 • Do you use any special equipment, software or stationery?
 How long can you manage without that specific equipment and how long would it take to replenish stocks?

-Your Plan should answer all the above questions and others specific to you.
+Your Plan should answer all the above questions and others specific to your organisation.

 Method

 If you have no existing plans, start by listing your key services in order of importance.
-Prepare and document alternative arrangements so that priority key services can continue in all circumstances including prolonged power failure, lack of access to office buildings, loss of key staff through accident or illness etc.
+Prepare and document alternative arrangements so that priority key services can continue to operate or be brought back into operation quickly in the face of any disruption, eg, prolonged power failure, lack of access to office/buildings, loss of key staff through accident or illness etc.

-• Identify all your critical services and prioritise them.
+• Identify critical processes/key activities and prioritise them

 • Identify your suppliers.